dnp3/opendnp3-guide/mkdoc/docs/features/features.md

 **Level 4** (PARTIAL)

-* No support for analog deadband objects (group 34)
+* No support for analog dead-band objects (group 34)
 * No support for command event objects (groups 13 & 43)
 * No support for device attributes (group 0)